Sri Lanka Itinerary 6 Days With Sri Lanka Adventure

 Mirissa is a laid-back beach resort in the deep-south Sri Lanka, which is not as popular as a many other beach holiday destination such as Bentota or Negombo.
 Despite its pristine beaches, it has not come under the purview of beach holiday lovers, perhaps due to its remoteness from Colombo.

 If you leave the hotel in Udawlawe after the breakfast, at around 9.00 am, you are well on its way to Mirissa before lunch, and the rest of the day can be dedicated to beach hopping.
 One can enjoy palm-fringed sandy beaches of Mirissa with casual dips in the ocean.
 Mirissa is included in the tour, in order to make room for a whale watching tour.
-Being a secluded beach holiday resort in the deep south, you are able to have well deserved peaceful and relaxing time on the beach away from the crowd.
+Being a secluded beach holiday resort in the deep south, you are able to have a well deserved peaceful and relaxing time on the beach away from the crowd.

 Find Accommodation in Mirissa